Melthen-bor/Melthen-bor/README.md

-# Plans
+# Aurum Plans
-1. create aurum standard library
+1. Start using an IR
+2. Implement a proper parser
-2. bootstrap compiler
+3. Bootstrap compiler
-3. write up aurum specification
-4. add more targets
+4. Add more targets(Assembly)
+5. Create aurum standard library